-'Mandatory assumptions' - s 150C
+'Mandatory principles' - s 150C

-55. To achieve the purpose of s 150A, s 150C requires the base milk price to be set in a way that is consistent with certain principles.
+- 60. To achieve the purpose of s 150A, s 150C requires the base milk price to be set in a way that is consistent with certain principles.
 In particular, the revenues and costs (including capital costs and a return on capital) taken into account in calculating the base milk price must be determined from the prices of a portfolio of 'Reference Commodity Products' (RCPs).
-A "commodity" is defined in s 5 of DIRA as:

-a product made by the processing of milk that is-

-- (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications. - 56.
+A "commodity" is defined in s 5 of DIRA as: - a product made by the processing of milk that is- - (a) traded in significant quantities in globally contested markets; and - (b) characterised by uniform technical specifications. - 61.
 This portfolio of commodities is referred to in s 150C(2).
 Section 150C(2) requires the base milk price to include the commodities that are likely to be the most profitable over a period not exceeding 5 years and for the commodities to utilise all components of the milk.
-The setting of the base milk price must include the costs of processing milk into the same portfolio of RCPs. - 57.
+The setting of the base milk price must include the costs of processing milk into the same portfolio of RCPs. - 62.
 Section 150C(3) requires any estimate of the return on capital to be made by applying the capital asset pricing model.
-In turn, the asset beta used in the application of the capital asset pricing model must be consistent with the estimated asset betas of other processors of dairy and other food products that are:26 - 57.1 traded in significant quantities in globally contested markets; and - 57.2 characterised by uniform technical specifications.
+In turn, the asset beta used in the application of the capital asset pricing model must be consistent with the estimated asset betas of other processors of dairy and other food products that are:31 - 62.1 traded in significant quantities in globally contested markets; and